T3tsuo/EverstoneFarming/README.md

 * Second pokemon (Quagsire) has thief in first slot and surf in second slot.
 * Pokemon with sweet scent must be in your party.

-## Rest of the team suggestion:
-* Best if as many pokemons as you can uses exp. shares to clear battle logs quicker by gaining exp so program doesn't read old battle logs.

 ## Key Slots:
 * Bike in 1st key slot.
 * Sweet scent in 4th key slot.